sa-tre/satre-specification/README.md

 We encourage everyone to contribute to creating a kind and supportive atmosphere, appreciating each community member's input.

 ## License
-The content of this repository is licensed under the [MIT License](LICENSE.md).
+The content of this repository is licensed under the [Creative Commons License](LICENSE.md).

 ## Contact
 For any questions or concerns, please reach out to SATRE project team member [Hari Sood](mailto:hsood@turing.ac.uk).